In addition to the general entry requirements and the English language requirements, the applicants must meet the specific entry requirements.

 provided as a percentage on an official University document a conversion

 into percentage will be made by Chalmers admissions.
+If possible provide information of CGPA together with the university scale.

-Please note that fulfillment of the minimum
+Please note that fulfilment of the minimum

 grade requirement does not necessarily guarantee that you will be